BiCU-CCRI/running_rstudio_or_jupyterlab/running_rstudio/README.md

 - The default work directory is the directory from where the script is run.
 You can change the work directory at the top of the script in the variable `workdir`.
 This directory is mounted as your *home* directory in the RStudio (bottom right).
-- The path to the Apptainer image is specified to the variable `rstudio_apptainer_image` at the top of the script.
+- The path to the Apptainer image is specified in the variable `rstudio_apptainer_image` at the top of the script.
 - The `APPTAINER_BIND` variable stores all the bound paths to the running RStudio Server.
     - `/nobackup` and `/research` are mounted to the same paths in the running RStudio Server session.
 - Prints standard Slurm out log file gets written out to `./logs`.